ioffe-ben/pureconnect-icws-code-snippets/README.md

 Feel free to reach out to me with any questions, I do love a good coding challenge :v:

-> **This project/work is my own and is in no way associated/attributed to any current or former employer.**
+> **This project/work is my own and is in no way associated/attributed to any current or former employer.
+See [license file](LICENSE) regarding permissions, limitations, and  conditions.**